Onboarding a New Component for Testing and Merge Automation

 Prow Configuration

-Prow is the k8s-native upstream CI system, source code hosted in the kubernetes/test-infra repository.
+Prow is the k8s-native upstream CI system, source code hosted in the kubernetes-sigs/prow repository.
 Prow interacts with GitHub to provide the automation UX that developers use on their pull requests, as well as orchestrating test workloads for those pull requests.

 Bootstrapping Configuration for a new Repository